 Comps are chosen by looking at active listings, properties that have sold in the past year, pending sales and expired listings.The prices of expired listings, or houses that never actually sold, is a good way to tell which prices are too high for your neighborhood at a given point in time.
 The prices of houses under pending sales are usually the most accurate as those are the ones that are listed and are now under contract.

 Obviously, finding a “comp” that is exactly the same as your home is extremely rare so adjustments have to be made.
 The price may increase if you have a pool, extra bedrooms, garage, recent renovations, or any other extra amenities.
 It can also decrease accordingly in the absence of some of these features.
+Click here to see 10 low-priced home improvements that help sell homes.
 It is helpful to have a real estate agent for this step as they have experience with how much value should be added or subtracted for differences between your home and a comp.

 Knowing how a comparative market analysis works is a good way to stay on top of the real estate game.
 Pricing your home correctly is one of the most important decisions you will make when selling your home, and a CMA can ensure that you will have a realistic and calculated value that will get you the best results!
 Lucky for you, Door’s agents are 98% price accurate - meaning we have correctly priced our clients’ homes to sell an outstanding majority of the time.